K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Add or modify the cpi-conifg component of the Director
+	Add or modify the cpi-config component of the Director

 - **Parameter**